vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 - [Deploy User-Managed Packages on Tanzu Kubernetes Grid Clusters](#deploy-packages)

 ## <a id="configurensxt"> </a> Configure T1 Gateway and Logical Segments in NSX-T Data Center
 As a prerequisite, an NSX-T backed vSphere environment must be configured with at least one tier-0 gateway.
 A tier-0 gateway performs the functions of a tier-0 logical router.
 It processes traffic between the logical and physical networks.
-For more information on creating and configuring a tier-0 gateway, see [NSX-T documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html).
+For more information about creating and configuring a tier-0 gateway, see [NSX documentation](https://docs.vmware.com/en/VMware-NSX/4.1/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html).

 This procedure comprises the following tasks:

-1. Add a Tier-1 Gateway
+1. Add two Tier-1 Gateway
 1. Create Overlay-Backed Segments

 ### Add a Tier-1 Gateway

 The tier-1 logical router must be connected to the tier-0 logical router to get the northbound physical router access.
 The following procedure provides the minimum required configuration to create a tier-1 gateway, which is adequate to successfully deploy the Tanzu for Kubernetes Operations stack.
-For a more advanced configuration, see [NSX-T documentation](https://docs.vmware.com/en/VMware-NSX/index.html).
+For a more advanced configuration, see [NSX documentation](https://docs.vmware.com/en/VMware-NSX/index.html).

 1. With admin privileges, log in to NSX Manager.
 1. Select **Networking** > **Tier-1 Gateways**.